Comment by timonoko

 I don't know Māori, but the Wikipedia page gives the alphabetical order for the language and does not list the long vowels separately, so I assume that, as with German or French, they're regarded as the standard letters with a diacritic mark added.

-• peterashford 10 months ago
+• peterashford a year ago

 They are indeed standard letters with diacritics added - but macrons are the only diacritical marks used for Māori.
 Some people do use double vowels but it's less common than using macrons.